stevoadjei/customer_segementation_analysis-/README.md

 4. Duplicate: None detect in the dataset

 General Recommendations:

 Personalization:
 Tailor emails, ads, and product recommendations for each cluster.

 Omnichannel Strategy:
-Use both online and offline channels to maximize engagement, especially digital platforms for younger clusters.
+Utilise both online and offline channels to maximise engagement, particularly digital platforms for younger audiences.

 Dynamic Pricing and Offers:
 Implement cluster-specific dynamic pricing strategies and promotions.

 Retention Programs:
-Create loyalty programs for high-spending clusters to maintain engagement and increase lifetime value.
+Create loyalty programs tailored to high-spending clusters to maintain engagement and boost lifetime value.